operator-framework/olm-docs/content/en/docs/best-practices/channel-naming.md

 In the diagram above you can see the following:

-  - A catalog index named “vendor:v4.6”, this catalog is built by a cluster administrator typically
+  - A catalog named “vendor:v4.6”, this catalog is built by a cluster administrator typically
   - There are 2 operator packages found in the catalog, myoperator and otheroperator.
   - The myoperator has 3 bundles (1.0.0, 1.0.1, 1.0.2).
 Versions 1.0.0 and 1.0.1 are in multiple channels (fast, stable).
 Whereas version 1.0.2 is only in the fast channel.
   - The otheroperator has 2 bundles specifying 2 different channels (candidate, stable).
 Version 1.4.0 specifies it is within 2 channels, stable and candidate.